hl7ch/ch-emed/input/pagecontent/relationship-between-documents.md

 _The background color of the resources reflects the medication (Triatec: orange, Beloc Zok: purple, Norvasc: blue)._
 _The colors of the identifiers and the resource box should reflect the relationships/origins.
 Note that from use case step 2-3 onwards, the colors are repeated without a reference to the previous steps._

+{% include img.html img="overview-relationships-1.png" width="100%" %}

-{% include img.html img="overview-relationships.png" caption="Fig.: Schematic overview of the relationship between the documents from the use case." width="100%" %}
+{% include img.html img="overview-relationships-2.png" caption="Fig.: Schematic overview of the relationship between the documents from the use case." width="100%" %}

 ### Identifiers